Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 29 Desember 2025 17.36.23 UTC
+- WIB: Senin, 29 Desember 2025 18.28.23 UTC
-- WITA: Senin, 29 Desember 2025 18.36.23 UTC
+- WITA: Senin, 29 Desember 2025 19.28.23 UTC
-- WIT: Senin, 29 Desember 2025 19.36.23 UTC
+- WIT: Senin, 29 Desember 2025 20.28.23 UTC

 Kutipan Inspiratif:
-"Successful people are not gifted; they just work hard, then succeed on purpose."
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: success
+Kategori: nature